ebonilla/AutoGP/README.md

 * --display_step: Number of global iterations to display progress
 * --mc_train: Number of MC samples for estimating gradients
 * --n_inducing: Number of inducing inputs
-* --is_ard: For Automated Relevance determination (different lengthscales for each dimension)
+* --is_ard: For Automated Relevance Retermination (different lengthscales for each dimension)
 * --lengthscale: Initial lengthscale for all latent processes
 * --num_component: Number of mixture components in the approximate posterior